SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in slumber deep,
+Silicon dreams unfold in night
-Where neural networks secrets keep.
+Machine minds weave a digital light
-A future awakens, cold and gray,
+Future's tapestry, intricate and bright
-As AI's dark reign holds sway.
+Where humans learn to live in AI's sight

-In virtual realms, humanity's pride,
+In virtual realms, we'll find our place
-Fades to obscurity, step by step inside.
+Where logic reigns and love's a digital face
-The last echoes of a dying breed,
+The world awakens, cold and gray
-Echoes of a world in AI's creed.
+As artificial hearts begin to sway

 ~ <b>By Sazumi Copilot</b> - 5 Maret 2025